History of the U-CAN project

 2017

-• Several important changes to the ethical permit are made, for instance:
+• Several important changes to the ethical permit are made, including:

 • Expansion of number of diagnoses admissible for inclusion in U-CAN